 Tintero Projects aims to:

-– Host a quarterly writing workshop series consisting of 4 sessions per month.
+– Host a bi-annual writing workshop series consisting of 4 sessions per month in the Fall and in the Spring.

-– Collaborate with a local venue to provide a bi-monthly open mic series.
+– Collaborate with a local venue to provide a monthly open mic series.

 – Create & maintain a consistent web presence to serve as a resource guide for Latinx poets, including a blog written by guest bloggers.